NZMSA/2023-Phase-2/data-science/1. Exploratory Data Analysis and Data Preprocessing/README.md

 In this section we will cover EDA and Data Preparation in order to prepare for the following Data Modelling sections.
 You need choose **two** datasets from the following dataset list and preprocess data in **both** of the following two datasets.

-The gerenal steps of EDA and Data Preparation are as follows:
+The gerenal tasks of EDA and Data Preparation are as follows:

   - [1.
 Finding all Variables and Understanding Them](#1-Finding-all-Variables-and-Understanding-Them)
   - [2.
 Cleaning the Dataset](#2-Cleaning-the-Dataset)